Estate Planning Lawyers in Tulsa, Oklahoma

 When disagreements arise in probate and estate administration—and they often do—legal technicalities and family dynamics can complicate things.
 You may find yourself facing or filing a lawsuit to resolve these conflicts.
 In these cases, the help of our experienced estate litigation attorneys can make a huge difference.

 Preserving your assets can be as challenging as building them.
-Our experienced advisors can help you protect your wealth and navigate the process of setting up a trust.
+Our experienced advisers can help you protect your wealth and navigate the process of setting up a trust.
 We will work with you to recognize potential risks to you and your family, identify ways to minimize your exposure and keep you in control of your financial destiny.

-Utilizing personal trust services can help you maintain control of your finances by:
+Utilizing personal trust services can help you maintain control

 In addition to providing for family, friends, and/or charitable causes & distributing your assets privately and expeditiously, reducing taxes is often a primary goal of many clients.
 Please visit our individual national estate planning tax pages below for more information: